nosebit/act/README.md

 # Act

-Act is a task runner and supervisor written in Go which aims to provide the following features:
+Act is a task runner and supervisor tool written in Go which aims to provide the following features:

 * process supervision in a project level
 * allow tasks to be written as simple bash scripting if wanted
 * sub tasks which can be invoked with `act run foo.bar` where `bar` is a sub task of `foo` task (tasks are called acts here)
 * dynamically include tasks defined in other locations allowing spliting task definition
 * regex match task names
+* and much more :)

 ## Instalation